willzittlau/Personal-Site/content/articles/etf-converter.md

     {% endif %}
 ```

 And voila!
-For the HTML baiscally Jinja creates some dynamic functionality by using an `{% if %}` statement on the return variables, so that part of the page content is hidden until the data is generated.
+For the HTML basically Jinja creates some dynamic functionality by using an `{% if %}` statement on the return variables, so that part of the page content is hidden until the data is generated.
 Otherwise its pretty basic HTML/CSS but it's functional and doesn't look too bad.
 I launched it to Heroku, and took advantage of their ephemeral file system to temporaily store the user result.
 Currently not a very scalable solution, but it works perfectly on the single dyno included with the free plan.
 There's a gif of the working demo below, and if you've made it reading this far the entire source code is available at https://github.com/willzittlau/ETFSite.
 Thanks for reading!

 ![GIF of app example](https://raw.githubusercontent.com/willzittlau/ETFSite/master/demo.gif)